Robert G. Miner, Born September 6, 1938 passed away December 8, 2020

 Arrangements under the care of Colonial-Bryant Funeral Home, for further information call 845-439-4333 or visit www.colonialfamilyfuneralhomes.com

-To plant a tree in memory of Robert Miner, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Robert Miner, please visit our Tree Store

 Visitation at Funeral Home